e18e/e18e/docs/docs/publishing.md

 Once environment approvals support 2FA, this will no longer be a concern as the attacker would need to pass the 2FA check to approve the workflow.

 For these reasons, if you're a solo maintainer, you may want to consider publishing locally with 2FA enabled until this feature is available.
+Having said that, **please ensure you still follow all other security recommendations in this document.**